1300 ERGT AU (1300 3748 28)

 A medical certificate is not required for this course; however a health questionnaire and declaration of fitness will be required at course registration.

 Please contact ERGT for any concerns regarding completion of practical training and assessment requirements and to discuss options for reasonable adjustment.

-Please read the attached AS/NZ 1715 Appendix B: Facial Seal of Respirators.
+Please read AS/NZ 1715 Appendix B: Facial Seal of Respirators.
 You will not be able to meet competency if you do not comply with the requirements of the standard.

 Please contact ERGT if you require further clarification.
 SKILLS MAINTENANCE In alignment with industry expectations and to ensure ongoing competence and capability ERGT recommends skills maintenance be conducted every 2 years.